 - 4

-Afterward, the patient will need to rest in bed for a while and leave it only if necessary.
+After the procedure, the patient will need to rest in bed for a while and get up only if necessary.

 - 5